PARTNERSHIP AGREEMENT

 PROFIT AND LOSS ALLOCATION

 Net profits and net losses of the Partnership shall be allocated among the Partners as follows: Partner 1 shall receive 50%; Partner 2 shall receive 50%.
 Distributions of profits shall be made at such times and in such amounts as the Partners unanimously agree, but no less frequently than annually.
 The Partnership financial year shall end on 30 June.
 No distribution shall be made that would render the Partnership unable to satisfy its liabilities as they become due.
-Partnership income and losses shall be allocated to each Partner's individual tax return in accordance with their respective profit-sharing percentage, as required by the Income Tax Assessment Act 1997 (Cth).
+Partnership income and losses shall be allocated to each Partner's individual tax return in accordance with their respective profit-sharing percentage, and the Partnership shall lodge an annual partnership tax return (PTR) with the Australian Taxation Office (ATO) under section 91 of the Income Tax Assessment Act 1936 (Cth) by the prescribed due date.

 The Partnership shall be managed jointly by all Partners with equal authority.
 Each Partner shall have the right to participate in the day-to-day management of the Partnership business.
 The Partners agree to the following division of responsibilities: Partner 1: Client acquisition, business development, strategy.
 Partner 2: Operations, finance, technology delivery.
 All major decisions — including incurring debt exceeding 10,000.00 AUD, acquiring or disposing of Partnership assets, admitting new partners, entering into contracts for a term exceeding one year, or amending this Agreement — shall require the unanimous written consent of all Partners.